AlexSp3/Basenumber.js/README.md

 | ---         | ---         | ---      |
 | `min`       | BaseNumber  | Required |
 | `max`       | BaseNumber  | Optional |
-Returns a new BaseNumber whose value is the value of this Decimal clamped to the range delineated by min and max.
+Returns a new BaseNumber whose value is the value of this instance clamped to the range delineated by min and max.
 ```JavaScript
 x = Base(5)
 min = Base(100)